Seeds of Truth Ministries

 Dr. Joseph Hollcraft has taught at the Middle School, High School, and University level.
 During that period, Dr. Hollcraft also hosted the radio broadcast, Seeds of Truth, which reached thousands of listeners in over 40 countries.
 Seeds of Truth radio can still be found as an iTunes podcast.
 Currently, Joseph Hollcraft is a Professor and Director of the High Calling Program with the Avila Institute.

-Dr. Hollcraft is the author of A Heart for Evangelizing (Emmaus Road, 2016).
-Joseph has also been published with aleteia.org and is a regular contributor to The Catechetical Review, the Homiletic and Pastoral Review, and spiritualdirection.com.
+Dr. Hollcraft is also the author of A Heart for Evangelizing (Emmaus Road, 2016) and Unleashing the Power of Intercessory Prayer (Sophia Institute, 2020).
+Joseph has been published with aleteia.org and is a regular contributor to The Catechetical Review, the Homiletic and Pastoral Review, and spiritualdirection.com.

 Joseph earned his B.A. and M.A. from the Franciscan University of Steubenville and received his PhD from Graduate Theological Foundation with studies completed at Oxford University.